izenynn/chip8-emulator/README.md

-# Emulator
+# Chip8 emulator

-Another Chip8 emulator
+Simple Chip8 emulator to learn the basics of emulation.

 ## Dependencies